wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/active-directory/active-directory-saas-customizing-attribute-mappings.md

 Windows Azure AD provides support for user provisioning to third-party SaaS applications such as Salesforce, Google Apps and others.
 If you have user provisioning for a third party SaaS application enabled, the Azure Management Portal controls its attribute values in form of a configuration called “attribute mapping”.

-There is a preconfigured set of attribute mappings between Azure AD user objects and each SaaS app’s user objects.
+There is a preconfigured set of attribute mappings between Azure AD user objects and each SaaS <!-- deleted by customization app's --><!-- keep by customization: begin --> app’s <!-- keep by customization: end --> user objects.
 Some apps manage other types of objects, such as Groups or Contacts. <br>
  You can customize the default attribute mappings according to your business needs.
 This means, you can change or delete existing attribute mappings or create new attribute mappings.

 In the Azure AD portal, you can access this feature by clicking Attributes in the toolbar of a SaaS application.